Skip to main content

 Intermediate

 Moving beyond the foundational understanding, we can now consider the deeper physiological interplay between chronic dehydration and the endocrine system.
 The body’s response to fluid deficit is not isolated to cortisol production; rather, it involves a sophisticated symphony of hormonal adjustments, each playing a part in maintaining systemic integrity.
-When this symphony is continually out of tune due to persistent dehydration, the repercussions ripple across multiple biological axes, affecting overall and hormonal equilibrium.
+When this symphony is continually out of tune due to persistent dehydration, the repercussions ripple across multiple biological axes, affecting overall metabolic function and hormonal equilibrium.

 The Hormonal Orchestra Fluid Regulation